Find Grad Schools

 198 Yearly Graduations

 University of Maryland - Baltimore tops the list of the most popular school in the U.S. for pharmacy majors who are seeking their master's degree.
 Each year, around 7,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,446 per year, while in-state graduate students, on average, pay $15,140 per year.
-For the 2020-2021 academic year, 198 master's degrees were handed out to pharmacy majors at UMB.
-Of these students, 64% were women and 43% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,635 per year, while in-state graduate students, on average, pay $15,443 per year.
+During the most recent year for which we have data, 198 people received their master's degree in pharmacy from UMB.
+Around 45% of these students were from an underrepresented racial-ethnic group, and 70% were women.

 #2